Deep Reinforcement Learning Attention Selection for Person Re-Identification: Introduction

 \section{Introduction}

-Identity alignment aims at matching people across non-overlapping camera views distributed at different locations by comparing person bounding box images~\cite{gong2014person}.
-In real-world scenarios, {\em automatic detection} \cite{felzenszwalb2010object} is {\em essential} for identity alignment to scale up to large size data, e.g. more recent identity alignment benchmarks CUHK03 \cite{Li_DeepReID_2014b} and Market-1501 \cite{zheng2015scalable}.
-Most existing identity alignment test datasets~(Table \ref{tab:datasets}) are {\em manually cropped}, as in VIPeR \cite{VIPeR} and iLIDS \cite{RankSVMReId_BMVC10}, thus they do not fully address the identity alignment challenge in real world.
-However, auto-detected bounding boxes are not accurate for identity alignment tasks due to potentially more pixels of background noise, occlusion, and inaccurate bounding box alignment (Fig. \ref{Fig:1}).
-This is evident from that the rank-1 identity alignment rate on CUHK03 drops significantly from 61.6\%\ on manually-cropped to 53.4\% on auto-detected bounding boxes by best hand-crafted models~\cite{wang2016highly}, that is, a 8.2\% rank-1 drop; and from 75.3\% on manually-cropped \cite{xiao2016learning} to 68.1\% on auto-detected \cite{Gated_SCNN} by strong deep learning models, that is, a 7.2\% rank-1 drop.
-Moreover, currently reported ``auto-detected'' identity alignment performances on both CUHK03 and Market-1501 have further benefited from artifical {\em human-in-the-loop cleaning process}, which discarded ``bad'' detections with $<50\%$ IOU (intersection over union) overlap with corresponding manually cropped bounding boxes.
-Poorer detection bounding boxes are considered as ``distractors'' in Market-1501 and not given identity alignment labelled data for model learning.
-In this context, there is a need for {\em noisy pixel removal} within auto-detected bounding boxes as an integral part of learning to optimise identity alignment accuracy in a fully automated process.
+Person re-identification (re-id) aims at searching people across non-overlapping camera views distributed at different locations by matching person bounding box images~\cite{gong2014person}.
+In real-world re-id scenarios, {\em automatic person detection} \cite{felzenszwalb2010object} is {\em essential} for re-id to scale up to large size data, e.g. more recent re-id benchmarks CUHK03 \cite{Li_DeepReID_2014b} and Market-1501 \cite{zheng2015scalable}.
+Most existing re-id test datasets~(Table \ref{tab:datasets}) are {\em manually cropped}, as in VIPeR \cite{VIPeR} and iLIDS \cite{RankSVMReId_BMVC10}, thus they do not fully address the re-id challenge in practice.
+However, auto-detected bounding boxes are not optimised for re-id tasks due to potentially more background clutter, occlusion, missing body part, and inaccurate bounding box alignment (Fig. \ref{Fig:1}).
+This is evident from that the rank-1 re-id rate on CUHK03 drops significantly from 61.6\%\ on manually-cropped to 53.4\% on auto-detected bounding boxes by state-of-the-art hand-crafted models~\cite{wang2016highly}, that is, a 8.2\% rank-1 drop; and from 75.3\% on manually-cropped \cite{xiao2016learning} to 68.1\% on auto-detected \cite{Gated_SCNN} by state-of-the-art deep learning models, that is, a 7.2\% rank-1 drop.
+Moreover, currently reported ``auto-detected'' re-id performances on both CUHK03 and Market-1501 have further benefited from artifical {\em human-in-the-loop cleaning process}, which discarded ``bad'' detections with $<50\%$ IOU (intersection over union) overlap with corresponding manually cropped bounding boxes.
+Poorer detection bounding boxes are considered as ``distractors'' in Market-1501 and not given re-id labelled data for model learning.
+In this context, there is a need for {\em attention selection} within auto-detected bounding boxes as an integral part of learning to optimise person re-id accuracy in a fully automated process.